 Kingston’s Grass Creek Park is also not to be missed – this riverfront park features a sandy beach with a swimming area, play equipment and picnic facilities.
 This park is free to attend and even has a large, fenced in dog park.
 Be sure to check out the MacLachlan Woodworking Museum at the entrance to the park for learning, crafting and special events.
 Recently renovated is Breakwater Park which includes a new promenade, pedestrian bridge and shade structure, pier upgrades, steps and seating, shoreline works including an upland beach, landscaping and tree planting, and accessibility improvements.
 Jump in and splash!

-Feel the sand between your toes and slather on the sunscreen to explore local beaches with mystery and heart in the South Eastern Ontario.
+Escape the hustle and bustle of everyday life by slowing down to appreciate the beaches rooted in history and local summer culture.
+Feel the sand between your toes and slather on the sunscreen to explore local beaches with mystery and heart in South Eastern Ontario.

 If you just NEED to visit the beaches in Prince Edward County – The Sandbanks or North Beach Provincial Park in Consecon, take a look at this Visitor Check List and this Insiders Guide to Summer Holidays in Prince Edward County.
 Be sure to follow Visit The County for planning tips, travel alerts, and other info.